Postgraduate Arts, Humanities & Social Sciences Courses

 Browse by Location

-Regent’s American College London (RACL) is the London campus of Webster University, USA and one of six specialist Schools at Regent’s College London – the largest college of private Higher Education in the UK.
-RACL brings the classic elements of American Higher Education to the UK through its liberal arts degrees, offering the internationally minded student a multicultural experience in the heart of Europe’s most cosmopolitan capital.
+Regent’s American College London is the London campus of Webster University, USA and one of seven specialist Schools at Regent’s university London – the largest college of private Higher Education in the UK.
+Regent’s American College London brings the classic elements of American Higher Education to the UK through its liberal arts degrees, offering the internationally minded student a multicultural experience in the heart of Europe’s most cosmopolitan capital.

 Students benefit from small class sizes, high levels of personal support and attention, a central London location, and study abroad opportunities in countries such as Switzerland, Thailand, Austria and the United States.